Little lifts Jets past Flames 2-1 in OT in Heritage Classic

+REGINA, Saskatchewan (AP) — Bryan Little picked a big stage to get his first goal of the season.

-REGINA, Saskatchewan (AP) — Bryan Little scored at 3:04 of overtime to give the Winnipeg Jets a 2-1 win over the Calgary Flames on Saturday night in the Heritage Classic outdoor game.
+Little scored at 3:04 of overtime to give the Winnipeg Jets a 2-1 win over the Calgary Flames on Saturday night in the Heritage Classic outdoor game.

+Little scored off a 2-on-1 with Kyle Connor, tucking the puck under goalie David Rittich at the corner of the net.

+“It’s pretty cool,” Little said.
+“It was one of those games where I pretty much didn’t have any chances.
+Then you get a 2-on-1 like that in overtime.
+I’ll admit I really didn’t do too much.
+I just went to the net and put my stick on the ice and Kyle made a great pass.
+But it was definitely a great feeling.”

 Josh Morrissey also scored and Connor Hellebuyck stopped 29 shots to help Winnipeg win Canada’s first outdoor game in a non-NHL city.

-Elias Lindholm scored for Calgary and David Rittich had 43 saves in his first outdoor start.
+Elias Lindholm scored for Calgary and Rittich had 43 saves in his first outdoor start.

-Little scored off a 2-on-1 with Kyle Connor, tucking the puck under Rittich at the corner of the net.

 The NHL’s 28th outdoor game since 2003 took place at the 33,350-seat Mosaic Stadium, which was built in 2017 to be the new home of the CFL’s Saskatchewan Roughriders, and was sold out and liberally sprinkled with Flames red, Jets blue and Roughrider green.